Why put a mat under your sleeping bag?

 Your sleeping mat should prevent this.
 It consists of either closed cell foam or is inflatable to use air as an insulator.
 Both methods work, yet self-inflatable mats like our mountain mats offer better insulation.
 With die cut they are also lighter and more compact.

-You take sleeping mats for two major reasons: cushioning hard ground and insulation against cold from below.
+You use sleeping mats for two major reasons: cushioning hard ground and insulation against cold from below.
 But what size and shape do you need?

 Length and width of your mat should be selected according to your body.
 On a standard mat you can rest your entire body.
 It will be more comfortable but heavier than a small mat.
 If saving weight is an important issue, ensure you at least fit your hips and shoulders onto a small mat.